JohT/code-graph-analysis-pipeline/GETTING_STARTED.md

 ### 2. Prepare the code to be analyzed

+- **For Java/TypeScript via jQAssistant:**
-- Move the artifacts (e.g. Java jars json files) you want to analyze into the `artifacts` directory.
+  - Move the artifacts (e.g. Java jars, json files) you want to analyze into the `artifacts` directory.
   - If you want to analyze Typescript code, create a symbolic link inside the `source` directory that points to the Typescript project.
 Alternatively you can also copy the project into the `source` directory.

+- **For multi-language via SCIP:**
+  - Generate a SCIP index for your project (see [SCIP.md](./SCIP.md) for instructions).
+  - Place the `.scip.json` file(s) in the `indices/` directory.
+The pipeline detects and imports them automatically.

+- **For git history:**
-- If you want to include git data like changed files and authors, create a symbolic link inside the `source` directory that points to the repository or clone it into the `source` directory.
-If you already have your Typescript project in there, you of course don't have to do it twice.
+  - Create a symbolic link inside the `source` directory that points to the repository or clone it into the `source` directory.
 If you are analyzing Java artifacts (full source not needed), it is sufficient to use a bare clone that only contains the git history without the sources using `git clone --bare`.
 If you want to focus on one branch, use `--branch branch-name` to checkout the branch and `--single-branch` to only fetch the history of that branch.

 - Alternatively to the steps above, run an already predefined download script